MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app.md

 > - Create a managed identity with role-based access control permissions
 > - Deploy Azure SQL with the sample AdventureWorksLT dataset
 > - Stage an Azure Storage account with the configuration file
-> - Deploy Azure Container Apps with the Data API builder container image
+> - Deploy Azure Container App with the Data API builder container image
+> - Deploy Azure Container App with a sample application
 >

 [!INCLUDE[Azure Subscription Trial](includes/azure-subscription-trial.md)]